Harbaksh Singh

-Lieutenant General Harbaksh Singh, VrC (1 October 1913 – 14 November 1999) was a senior General Officer in the Indian Army.
-As the Western Army Commander, Singh commanded the Indian Army forces and played a key role during the Indo-Pakistani War of 1965.
+Lieutenant General Harbaksh Singh, VrC (1 October 1913 – 14 November 1999) was an Indian senior military officer.
+As the commander of the Western Command, Singh commanded the Indian Army and played a key role during the Indo-Pakistani War of 1965.
 For his role in the war, he was awarded the Padma Vibhushan in 1966.

 Early life and education

-Harbaksh Singh was born on 1 October 1913 in a wealthy Jat Sikh family, the youngest of seven siblings, in Badrukhan village near Sangrur, the capital of the Jind State.
-His father, Dr Harnam Singh, was the first person from the village to become a Doctor.
+Harbaksh Singh was born on 1 October 1913 in a wealthy Madahar Jat Sikh family, the youngest of seven siblings, in Badrukhan village near Sangrur, the capital of the Jind State.
+His father, Dr Harnam Singh, was the first person from the village to become a doctor.
 Dr Singh joined the Jind Infantry and participated in the Tirah campaign in 1897-98.
 He later served in the East African campaign during World War I. The Jind Infantry later was amalgamated into the Indian Army in 1952, into the Punjab Regiment.

 Harbaksh attended the Ranbir High School in Sangrur before joining the Government College Lahore.
-Always good at sports, Singh was a part of the College Hockey team.
-As someone who belonged to a Princely state, he had to take the permission of the Governor of Punjab, Sir Geoffrey Montmorency.
-He then sat for the entrance examinations to enrol into the Indian Military Academy (IMA), which had been set up the previous year.
+Always good at sports, Singh was a part of the college hockey team.
+As a citizen of a princely state, he had to take the permission of the Governor of Punjab, Sir Geoffrey Montmorency to sit for the entrance examinations and enrol into the Indian Military Academy (IMA), which had been set up the previous year.
 In March 1933, Singh arrived at Dehradun and joined the IMA.

-He was a brother of Subhas Chandra Bose's Indian National Army Lieutenant Colonel Gurbaksh Singh (also spelled Gurbux Singh, not to be confused with other INA General Gurbaksh Singh Dhillon).

 Military career

 Singh was commissioned on 15 July 1935 and started his career with a year's post-commission attachment with the 2nd battalion, Argyll and Sutherland Highlanders, then stationed at Rawalpindi.
 It was standard practice for newly commissioned Indian officers to be initially attached to a British regiment before being sent to an Indian unit.
 He saw service on the North West Frontier during the Mohmand campaign of 1935.
 After a year's attachment with the Highlanders, Singh joined the 5th battalion, 11th Sikh Regiment (previously 47th Sikhs) at Aurangabad, on 19 August 1936.
-By 1937, Singh was commanding a Signal platoon, in the headquarter company of the battalion.
+By 1937, Singh was commanding a signal platoon, in the headquarter company of the battalion.
 In September 1938, the battalion, under the command of Lieutenant Colonel Charles Ford moved to Razmak in the North-West Frontier Province (NWFP).
 Singh took over command of Alpha company of the battalion at Razmak.